Visit the World Timeline page for an in-depth timeline of history. Hundreds, and sometimes even thousands of years passed between these events.

-The Age of Origination
+The Ageless Age

 Life on our plane of existence started well before light ever touched its surface.
 In the beginning were the Eldest, which embodied various core characteristics of our particular plane.
 Sho’thar embodied shadow, while I’nil embodied light.
 Memnis embodied the elements, and together with all the other Eldest, the first life was known to spread across the planes.
 Descended from them were the Fae.
 Closely resembling their predecessors, the Fae were also near pure embodiments of their particular traits, but deviated slightly from their elder roots.
 Where Memnis embodied all earth, fire, wind, and water, the Fae of the forest chose to follow the paths of water, earth and life.
 Over time, these deviations finally led to the creation of man.